ASD-Blueprint/desktop.gov.au/blueprint/automation.md

 ##### Configuration data file

-The required `configurationdata.psd1` file can be downloaded below:
+The required `configurationdata.psd1` file for the M365DSC methods can be downloaded below:

 * [configurationdata.psd1](/assets/files/automation/configurationdata.txt)